JoseExposito/vulkan-tutorial/README.md

  - Pipeline layout: Uniform and push values referenced by the shader that can be updated at draw time.
  - Render pass: Attachments referenced by the pipeline stages and their usage.

+### Command buffers

+Commands in Vulkan (drawing operations, memory transfers, etc) are not executed calling functions.
+Instead, they are recorded in a command buffer and sent to a queue.

+The steps to create a command buffer and record it are:

+ - Create a command pool as a memory pool for command buffers
+ - Create the command buffer
+ - Start recording in the command buffer by calling vkBeginCommandBuffer
+ - Start the render pass
+ - Bind the pipeline
+ - Record the render commands
+ - End the render pass
+ - Stop recording in the command buffer by calling vkEndCommandBuffer